 Honestly, this is the hardest part for me… I want this blog to be a true reflection of myself, even if it is just the little bits of me and my family that I wish to share.
 My content will support my blog’s mission.
 I aim to post three times a week— currently aiming for Tuesday, Thursday and Saturday if you are someone who prefers to just check in on posting days rather than following along via a blog reader or social media.
 I will be posting my usual array of parties, recipes and cocktails.
 I will also continue to occasionally write about blogging, curvy fashion, non-fussy beauty and family.
 Though, every post will keep my mission in mind.

 I wanted to bring elements of what I have to celebrate every day to the blog in my refreshed blog design.
 Macey from Moments by Macey took me and the family out to take the images that I’ve shared in the design.
 I plan on changing up the photos throughout the seasons, but for now it is exactly what I wanted to share with my new mission.
 I also went with a cleaner and easier to read logo design.
 Because I am no longer posting several times throughout the week the magazine layout no longer worked for my blog.
-I’ve reverted to a more traditional blog layout.
+I’ve reverted to a more traditional blog layout using the Master Theme from Mojo Themes.
 As I find time I am making my landing pages even more clean and easy to navigate so it is easy to peruse the many posts that the blog contains.
 The A Well Crafted Pantry page is already up and working and I couldn’t be happier!